nodecg/nodecg/tutorials/performance-tips.md

 Videos and sprite sheets can be nice shortcuts to speed up production time, but if your graphic is struggling to maintain a solid framerate then you may need to consider breaking it down into smaller parts.
 A handful of `<div>`s will generally perform better than a video or sprite sheet, as long as you aren't applying too many performance-intensive CSS styles.
+Use [CSS Triggers](http://csstriggers.com/) as a reference to know how expensive it is to animate various CSS properties.

 ## Minimize alpha pixels
 Alpha (transparency) is expensive to render.
 Try to keep your images and videos with alpha cropped as much as possible.